Super Bowl XXXVIII halftime show: Controversies

-"Nipplegate"

 Major controversy arose from the exposure of Jackson's right breast, which was adorned with a nipple shield.
 Jackson and Timberlake both denied the incident was intentional, with Timberlake characterizing it as a "wardrobe malfunction".
 The controversy had a long-lasting impact on media and popular culture.

 Other controversy

-Kid Rock received criticism from Veterans of Foreign Wars and Senator Zell Miller for wearing the American flag with one slit in the middle as a poncho during his performance.
-Kid Rock was accused of "desecrating" the flag.
+Kid Rock received criticism from Veterans of Foreign Wars and Senator Zell Miller for, during his performance, wearing an American flag which had been fashioned into a poncho by the cutting of a slit into its middle.
+Kid Rock was accused by these critics of having committed flag desecration.